 An array of food ingredients like oats, peanut butter, seeds and nuts on a wooden board.

-Tips for the Beginner Cook
+Tips For The Beginner Cook

 • When shopping for vanilla extract, it’s important to ensure you purchase pure extract and not an imitation.
 Imitation vanillas often contain added sugar and artificial flavouring.